-Canyon Ranch Institute and Sullivan County Memorial Hospital (SCMH) collaborated to develop a Canyon Ranch Institute Life Enhancement Program (CRI LEP) focused on advancing the health literacy and the health and wellness of Sullivan County, MO, residents.
+Canyon Ranch Institute and Sullivan County Memorial Hospital (SCMH) partnered in 2009 to develop a Canyon Ranch Institute Life Enhancement Program (CRI LEP) focused on advancing the health literacy and the health and wellness of Sullivan County, MO, residents.

 SCMH is a Critical Access Hospital in rural North Central Missouri and is the only hospital in Sullivan County.
 The mission of SCMH is “to meet the healthcare needs of our community by providing quality health services designed to restore and cultivate good health.”

 How We’re Making a Difference

 The CRI LEP in Sullivan County aims to increase the health literacy of Sullivan County residents through an integrative health model.
 Through increasing health literacy, participants change their behaviors related to improving nutrition and physical activity, enhancing self-efficacy, and reducing stress.
 The CRI LEP empowers participants to make small, healthy changes to their lifestyle and educates patients and communities to embrace a life of wellness.